ishenkoyv/AvalancheSitemapBundle/README.md

 # Requirements

-This SitemapBundle requires DoctrineMongoDBBundle enabled with default document manager available.

-In your doctrine mongodb odm bundle configuration add the following, in order to register sitemap documents metadata:

-    doctrine_odm.mongodb:
-        # some odm configuration
-        mappings:
-            # other bundles mapping and etc.
-            SitemapBundle:
-                type: yml
-                prefix: Avalanche\Bundle\SitemapBundle\Sitemap
+This SitemapBundle is modification of Avalanche123 sitemap bundle which support generation of sitemap files with Doctrine ORM.

-# Installation as a submodule
+# Installation

-The most common way to install a Bundle is by adding it as a submodule to your existing project.
-This setup will let you update the Bundle with ease in the future.
+Installation is general for Symfony2 bundles.
 From the root directory of your Symfony2 application issue the following commands:
     $> mkdir src/Bundle/Avalanche
-    $> git submodule add git://github.com/avalanche123/AvalancheSitemapBundle.git src/Avalanche/Bundle/SitemapBundle
+    $> git submodule add git@github.com:ishenkoyv/AvalancheSitemapBundle.git src/Avalanche/Bundle/SitemapBundle

-# Adding bundle to Kernel

 This bundle will help with sitemap generation in your Symfony2 based projects.
 To enable the sitemap bundle, add it to you kernel registerBundles() method: